It’s easy to see why December and January are the most popular times for setting goals.

 4. Create a media list

 As above, this is another handy timesaving tool.
-You can create a media list in any format you prefer, but we always use a simple excel spreadsheet.
+You can create a media list in any format you prefer, but I always use a simple excel spreadsheet.
 Whichever format you use, be sure to include the following details: publication name, journalist name, contact phone number and email address, deadline day and time, preferred way to be contacted (email, phone, Twitter) and any other relevant notes.
 With this document at the ready, you can see exactly which publications you’re going to target when you have anything newsworthy to say, and you can tailor your time and method of pitching to them effectively in order to maximise the likelihood they will feature your story (and, remember, steer clear of pitching anything on deadline day unless it’s breaking news!)

 5. Write down your end goals and keep them in mind when it comes to any PR activity